teararoa2022/teararoa2022.github.io/index.markdown

 {% leaflet_geojson "/assets/te_araroa_track.geojson" %}
 {% endleaflet_map %}
 <br />
 We let you here follow our steps...!
 Enjoy!
-(We will 😜)
+(Because we will 😜)

 To read about our preparation hike on Tour du Mont Blanc (TMB) ->